danielstocks/webcloud/pages/blog/2025-07-09-book-review-effective-typescript.md

 ## How I read it

-I've read the <SponsoredLink>Kindle version of the book</SponsoredLink> on my Kindle.
+I've read the <SponsoredLink href="https://www.amazon.com/Effective-Typescript-Specific-Ways-Improve/dp/1098155068?&linkCode=ll1&tag=webcloud0c-20&linkId=8cc06603804e65fc92f335dd7894736e&language=en_US&ref_=as_li_ss_tl">Kindle version of the book</SponsoredLink> on my Kindle.
 It's 674 pages long, divided into ten chapters, consisting of 83 self contained topics (items, as the book calls them) in total.
 It's worth noting that there are <em>571 pages</em> if you only count the chapters.
 The rest is supplementary material such as the appendix and index.
 Below is a visualization of the chapters and their relative length, to give a sense of how the material is distributed.

 <div style={{ display: "flex", width: "100%", height: "24px", fontSize: "12px", margin: "24px 0",